yingweiwo

 Metabolism / Metabolites

-Indoleacetic acid (IAA) is a breakdown product of tryptophan metabolism and is often produced by the action of bacteria in the mammalian gut.
-Some endogenous production of IAA in mammalian tissues also occurs.
-It may be produced by the decarboxylation of tryptamine or the oxidative deamination of tryptophan.
+Known metabolites of indole-3-acetic acid include indole-3-acetic acid-O-glucuronide.
+Indoleacetic acid (IAA) is a breakdown product of tryptophan metabolism and is typically produced by bacteria in the mammalian gut.
+Some endogenous IAA is also produced in mammalian tissues.
+It may be generated by the decarboxylation of tryptophan or the oxidative deamination of tryptophan.

 Toxicity/Toxicokinetics

-Uremic toxins such as indole-3-acetic acid are actively transported into the kidneys via organic ion transporters (especially OAT3).
-Increased levels of uremic toxins can stimulate the production of reactive oxygen species.
-This seems to be mediated by the direct binding or inhibition by uremic toxins of the enzyme NADPH oxidase (especially NOX4 which is abundant in the kidneys and heart) (A7868).
-Reactive oxygen species can induce several different DNA methyltransferases (DNMTs) which are involved in the silencing of a protein known as KLOTHO.
-KLOTHO has been identified as having important roles in anti-aging, mineral metabolism, and vitamin D metabolism.
-A number of studies have indicated that KLOTHO mRNA and protein levels are reduced during acute or chronic kidney diseases in response to high local levels of reactive oxygen species (A7869)
+Uremic toxins, such as indole-3-acetic acid, can be actively transported to the kidneys via organic ion transporters, particularly OAT3.
+Elevated uremic toxin levels can stimulate the production of reactive oxygen species (ROS).
+This appears to be mediated by the direct binding of uremic toxins to or inhibition of NADPH oxidases, particularly NOX4, which is abundant in the kidneys and heart (A7868).
+ROS can induce a variety of different DNA methyltransferases (DNMTs) involved in the silencing of the KLOTHO protein.
+KLOTHO has been shown to play an important role in anti-aging, mineral metabolism, and vitamin D metabolism.
+Multiple studies have shown that in acute or chronic kidney disease, KLOTHO mRNA and protein levels are decreased due to elevated local ROS levels (A7869).

 References